devanshmishra10/PseudoCode-for-Starve-free-Reader-Writer-Problem/README.md

   P(readersMutex);         // We will manipulate the readers counter

-  if (readers == 0)        // If there are currently no readers (we came first)...
+  if (readers == 0)        // If we came first and there are currently no readers ...
-    P(accessMutex);        // ...requests exclusive access to the resource for readers readers++;               // Note that there is now one more reader
+    P(accessMutex);        // ...then requests exclusive access to the resource for readers readers++;               // Note that there is now one more reader so increment readers

   V(orderMutex);           // Release order of arrival semaphore (we have been served) V(readersMutex);         // We are done accessing the number of readers for now